deepnetworkgmbh/adfToArm/src/readme.txt

 - Use C#

+Optional.
-You can use C# to build the project.
+You can also use C# to create a custom solution based on AdfToArm.Core assembly.
 It will check the syntax for your scripts and generate two files: one ARM template file and one ARM parameter file.

 You can take the ARM parameter file and modify the settings in it then use the ARM template and ARM parameter file for deployment through ARM api.